-Glenn and Kay Hasse of Naples, Fla., and formerly of Edina, Minn., have committed $3 million for student scholarship endowments and needed renovations to the library as part of Concordia Seminary’s Generations Campaign.
+With gratitude, Concordia Seminary, St. Louis announced today that Glenn and Kay Hasse of Naples, Fla., and formerly of Edina, Minn., have committed $3 million for student scholarship endowments and needed renovations to the library as part of the Seminary’s Generations Campaign.

-A portion — $700,000 — will be invested in endowment funds and the associated income will be used for student scholarships.
-The remaining $2.3 million represents a challenge to the Seminary: raise the balance needed for the planned library renovations by Jan.
+A portion — $700,000 — will be added to existing Seminary endowments previously established by the Hasses to honor people who have touched their lives or to future new endowments they may create.
+The associated income from these endowments will be used for student scholarships.
+The remaining $2.3 million represents a challenge to the Seminary.
+The Seminary must raise an additional $2.1 million for library renovations by Jan.
 15, 2017.

 “There’s no greater gift that we can give but to help spread the Word that Jesus Christ is the Savior of the world,” said Glenn Hasse, former owner and president of the Lakeville, Minn.-based food packaging company, Ryt-way Industries.
 “One way to do that is to encourage more people to go into the ministry.
 We are grateful to provide this gift that will help to update the place where crucial preparation for ministry occurs.”